Michter's is proud to honor a historical legacy tracing back to the founding of America's first whiskey company in 1753.

 Originally known as Shenk's and later as Bomberger's, the whiskey company which ultimately became known as Michter's was founded by John Shenk, a Swiss Mennonite farmer, in Schaefferstown, Pennsylvania in 1753.
 In its earliest days, Shenk's produced whiskey from rye grain, a favorite local crop in the Pennsylvania Blue Mountain Valley where the distillery was located.

-This particular rye whiskey was so valued that when the Revolutionary War broke out, General George Washington purchased it to fortify his men as they hunkered down in their camp through the long, brutal winter at Valley Forge.
-Michter's, as the saying goes, was "the whiskey that warmed the American Revolution,” and it continues to warm today’s resurgent American whiskey revolution.
+According to Pennsylvania historical lore, commemorated by the Lebanon Valley Coin Club in 1978, this particular rye whiskey was so valued that when the Revolutionary War broke out, General George Washington visited the distillery and purchased whiskey to fortify his men as they hunkered down in their camp through the long, brutal winter at Valley Forge.
+Over 200 years later the Michter's Pennsylvania management would say Michter's was "the whiskey that warmed the American Revolution."